ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/circuit_assembly_instructions.md

 Page last reviewed by: B.K. on 18/07/25

-Notes - I modified this page to fit the new MCU, I think its good but it may need some extra clarity if others find it difficult to follow
+Notes - I modified this page to fit the new MCU, I think its ok but it may need some extra clarity and ideally these picture should be taken again to make the process more seamless. (or if its hard to follow)